 - Water fights, ball playing, bike riding, or similar activities which may cause harm to persons or property

-- Storage of bicycles in stairwells, halls, or rooms
+- Storage of bicycles in stairwells or hallways

-- Storage of personal items such as sports bags/equipment, furniture, or suitcases in stairwells or halls
+- Storage of personal items such as sports bags/equipment, furniture, or suitcases in stairwells or hallways

 - Throwing any items into or out of windows